Our Fellowships

 Join the Hamilton Center’s reading group to explore timeless works of fiction that delve into life’s eternal questions, themes, and virtues.
 Engage in thought-provoking discussions, gain new perspectives, and connect with fellow students passionate about deep ideas and meaningful conversations.
 All are welcome!

-Our reading group meets biweekly on Tuesday mornings from 9:30-10:30am at the Hamilton Center.
-Click here to see what we are reading now.
+Our reading group meets biweekly on Tuesday afternoons from 3:00-4:00pm at the Hamilton Center.
+See what we are currently reading.

 Want to Join?
 Let Us Know